Thiomark/shine-ecommerce-store/README.md

 ```
 [ ] Add Animation and make everything smooth
-[ ] re-do the UI Design and make everything more appealing and more responsise
+[x] re-do the UI Design and make everything more appealing and more responsive
-[ ] Fix every error ignored that wasnt affecting anything
+[x] Fix every error ignored that wasnt affecting anything
-[ ] star review system
+[x] star review system
 [X] The website is responsive
 [X] Products routes
 [X] Review section